nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A.md

 **Output Data:**

 - `GL_DPPD_ID` (variable specifying the GeneLab Data Processing Pipeline Document ID)
+- `workflow_version (variable specifying the current version of the workflow)
 - `ref_tab_path` (variable specifying the path to the reference table CSV file)
 - `readme_path` (variable specifying the path to the README file)
 - `currently_accepted_orgs` (variable specifying the list of currently supported organisms)